Manufacturing Mondays Blog Series: Military AppreciationPosted on by

 RJ Matetic, MS, PhD, NIOSH Associate Director for Manufacturing

 Gary Roth, MS, PhD, NIOSH Manufacturing Sector Program Co-Coordinator

 Jenny Topmiller, MS, NIOSH Manufacturing Sector Program Co-Coordinator

 Richard Current, PE, NIOSH Manufacturing Sector Program Assistant Coordinator

 Adam Smith, PhD, NIOSH Manufacturing Sector Program Assistant Coordinator

 The blog content comes from the NIOSH Manufacturing Mondays seminar series.
 The Manufacturing Program uses Mondays to highlight happenings within the program and throughout the world of Manufacturing.
 Some weeks feature seminars by internal or external speakers while others will share recent news and interesting facts related to the Manufacturing community.
 Many of these topics will also be highlighted here on the NIOSH Science Blog.
-To share your ideas for future topics or to sign up to receive the Manufacturing Monday emails contact us at email@example.com.
+To share your ideas for future topics contact us at firstname.lastname@example.org.